 In total, over 70 agronomists took part in the survey contributing 600 Kha of arable land across the UK to establish cropping changes on farms as a representation for the national change in cropping.
-The survey was struck during early November, with most data collected by 11 November, though submissions were received up to 15 November.
+The survey was struck during early November, with data collected up to 15 November.